ReeceAlbert/Reece_Portfolio.Python/README.md

 # [Project 3: Sales Data EDA and Classification](https://reecealbert.github.io/Reece_portfolio)

 This was a personal project.
-This project was geared towards understand sales data and find insighful items it in.
+This project was geared towards understand sales data and find insightful items it in.
 I tried to use some the tools I learned in my predictive modeling class and research I did online.
 I used different machine learning to classify certain classed inside the sales data.